-We believe that these features may allow physicians to better determine precise ablation targets, strategy, and end point of procedures with the objective of reducing the need for patients to undergo multiple procedures, and to allow for less experienced EP physicians to perform more complex procedures.
-The PURE EP System is intended to operate in conjunction with the existing EP lab equipment.
+We believe that PURE EPTM's features may allow physicians to better determine precise ablation targets, strategy, and end point of procedures with the objective of reducing the need for patients to undergo multiple procedures, and to allow for less experienced EP physicians to perform more complex procedures.
+The PURE EPTM System is intended to operate in conjunction with the existing EP lab equipment.